OlssonDev/olssondev.github.io/_posts/2023-02-17-UObjectReplicationPluginDocumentation.md

 * [Custom UObject Replication Managers](#custom-uobject-replication-managers)
 * [Setup your new UObject Replication Manager](#setup-your-new-uobject-replication-manager)
 * [Common Issues](#common-issues)

+<a name="plugin-overview"></a>
+## Plugin Overview

+In Unreal Engine, two main classes are used for replication, Actors and Actor Components.
+With just a simple checkbox away, you’re up and running with replicating those classes.

+But that is not the case with UObjects.
+They require C++ to set up replication, which this plugin will help you with.

 {: .box-note}
 **Note:** The documentation will not cover how multiplayer in Unreal Engine works, just how UObject replication works at a high level.
 The documentation expects you to have some knowledge about replication already.
 If you’re new to networking, here is an excellent resource about multiplayer in Unreal Engine: [UE Network Compendium](https://cedric-neukirchen.net/Downloads/Compendium/UE4_Network_Compendium_by_Cedric_eXi_Neukirchen.pdf){:target="_blank"}.